omkarcloud/google-maps-scraper/README.md

 But, we also understand the reservations you might have.

-That's why we've put the ball in your court: **If, within the next 90 days, you feel that our product hasn’t met your expectations, don't hesitate.
+That's why we've put the ball in your court: **If, within the next 90 days, you feel that our product hasn't met your expectations, don't hesitate.
 Reach out to us, and within 24 hours, we will gladly refund your money, no questions and no hassles.**

 The risk is entirely on us! because we're that confident in what we've created!